The 2023 rate and tax-supported operating and capital budgets were deemed approved by City Council on February 15.

 Seniors Services & Long-Term Care

-Seniors Services and Long-Term Care Budget Note
+Seniors Services & Long-Term Care Budget Note

 Social Development, Finance & Administration

-Social Development, Finance and Administration Budget Note
+Social Development, Finance & Administration Budget Note

 Toronto Employment & Social Services

-Toronto Employment and Social Services Budget Notes
+Toronto Employment & Social Services Budget Notes

 Toronto Paramedic Services